-- 10.1 The centreboard shall be made of wood or metal except that a protecting strip of any material is permitted.
-Wood centreboards may be sheathed with GRP. - 10.2 The thickness of the centreboard shall not exceed 20mm, including GRP sheathing if any, if made of wood and 6mm maximum if of metal. - 10.3 Excluding any pivot slot, the profile of the measured part of the centreboard shall be within two lines, one 5mm outside, and the other 5mm inside the profile shown on the measurement diagram, when the pivot point in the centreboard lies on the pivot point shown on the measurement diagram. - A slot may be made between the pivot point in the centreboard and the perimeter.
+- 10.1 The centreboard shall be made of metal wood and/or foam cored GRP except that a protecting strip of any material is permitted.
+Wood centreboards may be covered with GRP. - 10.2 The thickness of the centreboard including any type of covering shall be 20mm, or 6mm if constructed of metal. - 10.3 Excluding any pivot slot, the profile of the measured part of the centreboard shall be within two lines, one 5mm outside, and the other 5mm inside the profile shown on the measurement diagram, when the pivot point in the centreboard lies on the pivot point shown on the measurement diagram. - A slot may be made between the pivot point in the centreboard and the perimeter.
 The slot shall be nowhere wider than 12mm.
 A device of adequate strength shall be fitted to prevent accidental dislodgement.
 Maximum free movement of the centreboard on the pivot bolt shall be 2mm in any direction. - 10.4 When the centreboard is fully raised it shall not project below the keel bands. - 10.5 The extension of the centreboard below the keel, excluding the keelband, shall not exceed 800mm.
 A stop shall be fitted to prevent this dimension being exceeded.